Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 will be searched for in 3RDPARTY_DIR directory.
 If the structure of 3RDPARTY_DIR directory is the same as adopted in the OCCT, the directory will contain product dir, lib and header files.

- **Press "Configure" ("c" key for ccmake)**
+Press "Configure" ("c" key for ccmake).

-Important: The names of searched libraries and header files are hardcoded.
 The result of the 3rdparty product search will be recorded in the corresponding variables:

 * 3RDPARTY_\<PRODUCT\>_DIR - path to the product directory (with directory name) (e.g., D:/3rdparty/Tcl-8.5.12.0-32)